raid-guild/RIPs/REQUESTS/pokemol-safe-app.md

   - Ragekick
   - Ragequit
   - Change delegate key
+  - Sponsor proposal
+  - Process proposal
 - View balances
 - View internal balances
-- Summon a new Moloch (likely only needs to be for v2) from a Safe
+- Summon a new Moloch from a Safe

 # What is needed to accomplish your idea ?